Defining an allocation

 Fixed

-Specify the value for the factor you want the application to use when calculating the allocation percentage for the post to activity.
-For example, if you are allocating to the post-to activity based on head count or square footage, specify the number of employees or the number of square feet.
+Specify the value for the factor that you use when calculating the allocation percentage for the post to activity.
+For example, if you are allocating to the Post To Activity based on head count or square footage, specify the number of employees or the number of square feet.

-2. To create a dynamic factor, map the appropriate activity information to the post-to activity line.
-Use these guidelines to specify the field values:
+2. To create a dynamic factor, map the appropriate activity information to the Post To Activity line.
+Specify this information:

 Activity

-Select the posting activity that holds the data you want to use for the dynamic factor.
+Select the posting activity that holds the data to use for the dynamic factor.
 For example, to base the factor on period-to-date hours for the design activity, select the DESIGN activity.

 Account Category Selection

-Select Acct Cat Range or One Acct Cat Group as the basis for selecting the account categories that hold the data you want to use for the dynamic factor.
+Select 1 - Acct Cat Range or 2 - One Acct Cat Group as the basis for selecting the account categories that hold the data to use for the dynamic factor.

 Acct Cat Range or One Acct Cat Group